Nepal travel – A complete guide for Nepal visit 2023 and 2024

 The official currency of Nepal is the Nepalese rupee (NPR).
 Its symbol is often displayed as Rs.
 You can find ATMs only in bigger towns and cities.
 Please note that the ATMs of only specific banks like Nabil, Standard Chartered, Investment, and Himalayan accept international cards.

 Make sure you carry sufficient cash to cover your needs when traveling outside of cities like Kathmandu and Pokhara.
 Money exchange facilities are available in Kathmandu valley, Namche, Pokhara, and Chitwan (only outside the park).
 In cities, shops might as well accept credit cards, but having cash in hand is more comfortable.

 Before departing on tour, make sure you have enough Nepalese currency to purchase meals and drinks (apart from the meals included in our tour package).

 Clothing depends on the place and time of your visit.
 Medium-weight and easy-to-wash cotton clothes are an excellent choice year-round in Kathmandu, Pokhara, Chitwan, and most other towns.
 If you are traveling between October to February, woolen sweaters, jackets, or other similar warm outfits are necessary.

 From March through May, light clothing such as shirts will do perfectly fine.
 For months from June to August, you should bring an umbrella or raincoat and a pair of rain boots or plastic sandals with you for the rainy season.

-If you intend to go for trekking, a pair of work hiking boots, fleece jackets, joggers, warm gloves, and socks are mandatory.
+If you intend to go trekking, a pair of work hiking boots, fleece jackets, joggers, warm gloves, and socks are mandatory.
 Also, bring warm inners, so that you can dress in layers.
-Specialized trekking gears are readily available, and you can rent them in a reasonably inexpensive charge in Kathmandu and Pokhara.
+Specialized trekking gears are readily available, and you can rent them at a reasonably inexpensive charge in Kathmandu and Pokhara.